emuell/AFEC/README.md

 ## How to Build

-The precompiled 3rd party libraries are stored via git lfs, so first make sure they are checked out:
+The precompiled 3rd party libraries are stored via git lfs, so please ensure the lfs files are checked out:

 ```bash
 git lfs pull